mik-laj/discovery-api/gen_data/release_notes_md/compute_docs_release_notes.md

 URL directly: ` https://cloud.google.com/feeds/compute-engine-release-
 notes.xml `

+##  April 01, 2020

+  * You can now define where your VM instances are located relative to each other on the underlying host systems in a Google datacenter.
+Create a placement policy to locate VM instances close to each other for low latency, or create a policy to spread VM instances out so that they do not share the same infrastructure.
+See [ Defining instance location within a zone ](/compute/docs/instances/define-instance-placement) to learn more.

+  * NVIDIA® Tesla® T4 GPUs are now available in the following additional regions and zones:

+    * Frankfurt, Germany: ` europe-west3-b `

+For information about using T4 GPUs on Compute Engine, see [ GPUs on Compute Engine ](/compute/docs/gpus) .

 ##  March 31, 2020

   * **Beta:** [ Collect diagnostic information from Windows VMs ](/compute/docs/instances/collecting-diagnostic-information) .